 Depending on the bank and the option you’re going for, what you need can differ.
 For instance, with challenger banks like Monzo all you need is a photo ID and a smartphone.

 However, with other banks you may need to go into a branch to finalise the details before you can join.
-Generally with high street banks and building societies you need to provide the following:

 What bank accounts can I get?

 First things first, let’s take a look at the different types of accounts on offer.
 There are a whole host of options which are designed to suit different customers’ needs.